Three star - A pub interior of exceptional national historic importance

 There is a separate ‘Dining Room’ at the rear with more modern mirrors all around the walls but the wood surrounds are old/original and no fixed seating.
 The then owners Scottish & Newcastle sensitively restored the pub in 1999.
 The work amounted to no more than a thorough cleaning of the inside and outside and reupholstering of the seats and is thus a model of how historic pub fabrics should be treated - in the old maxim of conservationists, 'do what is necessary but as little as possible'.

-There are two old brass tables in front of the seating and these appeared in the famous black and white photograph of Marianne Faithful by Gered Mankowitz which was taken here for her album ‘Come My Way’ – the photo is on the wall and also hangs in the National Portrait Gallery.
+There are two old brass tables in front of the seating in the main bar, and these appeared in the famous black and white photograph of Marianne Faithful by Gered Mankowitz which was taken here for her album ‘Come My Way’ – the photo is on the wall and also hangs in the National Portrait Gallery.
 There is a photo of Dylan Thomas in the dining room which records his visit to the pub.
 Other famous people who have drank her include Michael Caine, Terence Stamp, Richard Burton & Elizabeth Taylor who celebrated their second marriage here in 1962.

-The Salisbury has appeared in films such as the 1961 ground breaking film “Victim’ (Director: Basil Dearden) featuring Dirk Bogarde & Sylvia Syms – it was the first English language film to use the word ‘homosexual’; and Travels With My Aunt (1972, Director: George Cukor) which starred Maggie Smith.
+The Salisbury has appeared in films such as the 1961 ground breaking film “Victim’ (Director: Basil Dearden); featuring Dirk Bogarde & Sylvia Syms – it was the first English language film to use the word ‘homosexual’; and Travels With My Aunt (1972, Director: George Cukor) which starred Maggie Smith.